 She can change her shape; she could have been Jeremy or even the Trinity herself!

-I went to open the book but she threw it from my hands using some telekinetic power and said, “this is the end, Demonica!”
+I went to open the book but she snapped it up from my hands using some telekinetic power and said, “this is the end, Demonica!”

-Who the hell are you??
+“Who the hell are you?”
 I repeatedly asked as my aunt Agatha in all the visits I pay to her she never showed any kind of power or skill more than being a seer.

 But I got no answer, I was truly scared as I didn’t know who or what was I facing.
-In my desperation I decided to kneel before her while my hands were on my head, I placed them on my neck and my hair was covering my neck, I managed to scratch my neck in order to get some blood out as it already was pierced by the metal left from the dagger.
+In my desperation I decided to kneel before her while my hands were on my head, I placed them on my neck with my hair covering them, I managed to scratch my neck in order to get some blood out as it already was pierced by the metal left from the dagger.

 That way I could use a little of my own blood to draw Lilith’s sigil, all this while my hair covered my hands.
 This was a fast and silent way to summon her, if it works.

-I was truly waiting for my end to come; I could feel Agatha’s hands on my neck pushing her fingers exactly where my wounds were like trying to split my head from my body.

-She stepped back and asked in a very annoyed tone, what have you done?
-How did you do this?
+I was truly waiting for my end to come despite having finished the summoning.
+Finally interrupting me, I could feel Agatha’s hands on my neck pushing her fingers exactly where my wounds were like trying to split my head from my body.
+There was blood in her hands, probably thinking it was done by her, but when she set me apart from where I was kneeling, she stepped back frightened at the sigil I had managed to drew on the floor and asked in a very annoyed tone, “What have you done?
+How did you do this?”

 I stood up and I saw Lilith standing behind her!